Huang Poren: Humanized-dog works

 There are primarily two types of animals that appear in The Dog's Notes, the dog and the panda.
 They share a common characteristic of being humanized.
 These animals do not appear completely animal-like under Huang Poren's sculpting, but instead, they appear to have the scent of a human.
-That is why viewers tend to stand in front of the artwork and stare for quite a long time, unwittingly; perhaps it is because they did not get an affirmative answer as to whether the artwork is human or animal?
 When the dog and the panda enter the human's environment, they naturally learn to cohabitate with humans.
 They lose the wild nature of being wild animals, and become more humanized.
 People are the same way.
 Huang Poren wishes that humans can be more inspired by the dogs, and to learn the positive characters found in dogs, such as innocence, loyalty, kindness, bravery, and being passionate.
 Much like the Chinese proverb, "The son does not despise the mother for being ugly, and the dog does not blame the owner for being poor"; the dog will not despite the owner, and will not leave the owner, instead he will spend the rest of his life by his owner's side.
 Humans, on the other hand are different.
 They might look down on others or alienate others.
 They might even become disrespectful toward parents.
 The selfishness of humans causes wars and unrest in the world.
 Therefore, Poren Huang is not just creating artworks of animals, but instead, he is making his sculptures more humanized, so that the viewers can naturally reflect and be inspired.

-In addition, Huang Poren's humanized works of art also have a little bit of the "Oriental Literati" essence.
-Although these artworks will have various emotions, but they are never too intense, and are never over the top.
-Just like Ang Lee, Xi Jinping, Yo-Yo Ma, Jeremy Lin, as well as other generally well-known Chinese, whose personalities are perhaps the same way, which is gentle and refined, and with the modesty of a gentleman.
-Much like the Eastern literai who are well read of poetry and literature, their emotions are not easily shown; they are more restrained, and are full of character and depth.